HaoZeke/bless/readme.md

 ### Extracting run output

-Since the `.gzip` is stored as binary data keyed to the entry, a small helper script is provided.
+Since the `.gzip` is stored as binary data keyed to the `gzip_blob` entry, a small helper script is provided.

-    python scripts/get_db_gzip.py --db-name local --collection-name commands --query-field args --query-value orca.inp
+    python scripts/get_db_gzip.py --db-name local --collection-name commands --query-field label --query-value np_nogrid --output-file output.gzip

+We can check that the generated file is the same.

+    sha256sum output.gzip np_nogrid_b7b3a733-7383-4367-b5c6-abaf55051114.log.gz
+    71b3678846c29daa1c486473f7770b72ff08b99001d26e38df81662e6eeedc3f  output.gzip
+    71b3678846c29daa1c486473f7770b72ff08b99001d26e38df81662e6eeedc3f  np_nogrid_b7b3a733-7383-4367-b5c6-abaf55051114.log.gz
+    # or
+    diff output.gzip np_nogrid*.gz

+### Large File Support

+When a log is larger than 15 MB, `bless` will use GridFS to chunk and store the file.
+The script automatically handles the case of having large log files by using GridFS to assemble them from `gzip_blob_id`.
+This can be requested via the command-line manually as well.

-<a id="org7940300"></a>
+<a id="org78d2e44"></a>

 ## Documentation